How to File Bankruptcy in Louisville Kentucky.

-Bankruptcy Judges and Trustees will trust but verify your petition when you file bankruptcy in Louisville Kentucky.
-Bankruptcy Trustees are not going to take your word for it that you are poor, have no substantial assets and need help.
-The documentation you provide proves you didn’t give away a house to your mother just before filing and you earn less than 150,000 a year.
-Trustees look over your checking account for any expense over 500-600 dollars and your tax return to prove income, and expenses.
+Bankruptcy Judges and Trustees will trust you but they verify the facts in your petition from the documents.
+Bankruptcy Trustees are not going to take your word for it you are poor, have no substantial assets and need help.
+The documentation you provide proves you didn’t give away a house to your mother just before filing and you earned less than 200,000 last year.
+Trustees look over your checking account for any expense over 600 dollars and your tax return to prove income, and expenses.

 You have to take 2 classes.

 You have to take Credit Counseling before you file and Debtor Education after your file.
 If you don’t take the credit counseling class you can’t file.
-If you don’t take the Debtor Education class you won’t get the discharge plus if the case closes it will cost $635 to reopen the case and file it after they close the case.
+If you don’t take the Debtor Education class you don’t get the final discharge.
+It costs $335 in filing fees and another 300 in attorney fees to reopen the case later and file it after they close the case.